 Enjoy and prosper from applying every one.
 And as you do, you'll readily appreciate what’s involved in coming to stand victoriously atop muscle mountain's peak!

 1.)
-Pre-Workout Mental/Emotional Priming
+Pre-Workout Mental / Emotional Priming

 Here, you stimulate your nervous system with the kind and quality of effort you want to generate while you train.

 Before your workout, clearly 3-dimensionally visualize yourself performing one set for each of the muscles you'll be training.
-And experience yourself generating super-human effort--pushing yourself, driving yourself, contracting to the max, and blasting ever fiber to the bone.
+And experience yourself generating super-human effort--pushing yourself, driving yourself, contracting to the max, and blasting every fiber to the bone.
 (Take your time here; each time you perform this process, your visualizations will become more lifelike, and positively emotionally activating.)

 2.)
 Pure Mental Isolation And Focus--Cultivating And Applying Laser Concentration

 This type of concentration is not the traditional type where you try to block out external distractions.
-No.

 This concentration form, once mobilized, is so powerful, you're not even aware of yourself.
 You just sense an extreme energy force lasered directly into the specific muscle you're training.
-And this is an essential part of producing full muscular development—bringing a muscle to where its full size and shape potential ultimately becomes actualized.
+And this is an essential part of producing full muscular development, bringing a muscle to where its full size and shape potential ultimately becomes actualized.

 It takes determined practice and application to develop this laser concentration.
 And here's how you can it: with each set you perform, purposefully bring your whole consciousness into the specific muscle you're training.
 This means you're whole visual focus, all your emotions, your imaginative focus, your willpower, and your exclusive action intent.